sujanghimire22/SparkMinds-Tech-Bulk-SMS/README.md

 ### SMS Voting ###

-SMS Poll is the easiest and fastest way to find out what your audience is thinking.
-With a simple text message, you can launch a interactive mobile poll that is both engaging for your audience and rewarding for your business.
+SMS Polls offer a quick and effective way to gauge your audience’s opinions.
+With a simple text message, you can launch an interactive mobile poll that keeps your audience engaged while delivering valuable insights for your business.

 ## Interactive SMS